 Parents: Newfoundland x Labrador mix

-The New Labralound combines the easy-going nature of the Newfoundland with the excitable Labrador Retriever.
+The New Labralound is a staple of Canadian dogs.
+They combine the easy-going nature of the Newfie with the activeness of the Labrador.
 The balance between temperaments seem to work well, and as a result, they’ve been growing in popularity.

-Newfoundlands are giant dogs, so expect the New Labralound to end up somewhere around 100 pounds or so.
-Most of the time, these dogs inherit the long dense coat of the Newfoundland and will shed a considerable amount.
+Newfoundlands are giant dogs, so expect the New Labralound to end up somewhere around 100 lbs or so.
+Most of the time, these dogs inherit the long dense coat of the Newfoundland and will shed a large amount during shedding season.

 All in all, New Labralounds are fantastic family companions that do well with kids from all ages, including other pets in the family.
 In fact, they’ll even get along with your cat.
 The possibilities are endless with obedience and socialization training.